FlowScript/Phantom/README.md

 There will be no further updates after Version 1.9.2

 #### Notice
-Older version of PHANTOM may contain bugs that hinder the user experience.
+Previous versions of PHANTOM may contain bugs that hinder the user experience.
 Please consider using the [Newest Version](./PHANTOM.rbxm).

 ## License
 ### This project is licensed under the GNU General Public License v2.0